sambhav2612/karumanchi/README.md

 * `-L<library path>` - specify a lib directory
 * `-l<library>` - link with library lib<library>.a

+However, it is suggested that you use first, second and fourth (while compiling source files) for best results and local development.

 ### Guide to run JS Algos

 - Install Node